Islandora/controlled_access_terms/README.md

 ## Content Types

-Below is a list of the (at least partially) implemented content types with their fields. *Emphasized fields* are planned but have not yet been implemented.
+Below is a list of the (at least partially) implemented content types with their fields. *Emphasized fields* were originally planned but proved infeasible given the structure of Drupal's RDF module and the Islandora JSON-LD module.

 - Corporate Body
   - Preferred Name (Title)
   - Alternate Name
-  - Founding Date
+  - Founding Date (EDTF v.1)
-  - Dissolution Date
+  - Dissolution Date (EDTF v.1)
   - Parent Organization
   - Authorities
   - Description